Abbott Marshlands: Roebling Memorial Park

 There are picnic tables at the Spring Lake and Watson Woods parking areas and portajohns are seasonally available at the Spring Lake and Watson Woods parking areas.
 The Nature Center has toilets.

 There is a canoe launch at Watson Woods.
-Please use care when near water; currents can be swift and dangerous.
-Consult Tidal Information before setting out; National Oceanic Atmospheric Association.
+Please use care when near water; tidal currents can be swift and dangerous.
+Consult tidal information before setting out.
+See Trenton tides: www.abbottmarshlands.org.
+Tidal range can be more than 9 feet.
+Note that tides are approximately 1 hr later at Watson Woods than at Trenton (=Bordentown).

 Take Interstate 295 to Exit 61A, Arena Drive.
 Take Arena Drive to the second light, and turn right onto Woodside Avenue.
 Follow Woodside Avenue .4 miles to South Broad Street.
 Turn right onto South Broad.